WetSuiteLeiden/wetsuite-core/README.md

 # wetsuite core library

-This is part of a wider project with wider aims, [introduced here](https://github.com/WetSuiteLeiden),
+This repo contains a core library, that is part of a wider project with wider aims, [introduced here](https://github.com/WetSuiteLeiden).

+That project aims to be a toolset to make it easier for researchers to apply natural language processing and other analysis to legal text - much of it specific to Dutch governmental documents, though some of it translates well to other souces.

 That project includes:
   - a website that guides you into starting a project
   - helper functions to ease some common tasks, such as loading data and processing text
   - accessing datasets to work on,
   - notebooks that
     - introduce data sources
     - demonstrate our added helpers
     - demonstrate some common methods
     - give some examples of "if you had this question, this is how you might go about solving it"

 This particular repository is only that second item there - the helper functions that, for the most part, making it easier to get started analysing legal text.